Hurts, Eagles run past Packers 40-33; Rodgers hurt - KTVZ

 Rodgers’ replacement, Jordan Love, kept the Packers (4-8) in the game by connecting with Christian Watson for a 63-yard catch-and-run touchdown that cut Philly’s lead to 37-30.

-But the Packers ran out of time against Hurts, who seems poised to take the torch from Rodgers as the next MVP.
+But the Packers ran out of time against Hurts, who had 17 rushes for a 9.2 average.

 Hurts had 254 combined yards, including 126 on the ground, and threw a TD pass in the first half as the Eagles built a 27-20 lead.
 He ripped off runs of 42, 28 and 24 yards.